carbon-language/carbon-lang/docs/project/principles/metrics.md

 Carbon's goals set a high-level path for where Carbon should head.
-However, given priorities, it's not always clear how specific features or details may end up being prioritized.
+However, given priorities, it's not always clear how specific features or details may end up being evaluated.

-In order to add some clarity to how we interpret Carbon's goals, we present these metrics to define some key outcomes corresponding to the goals.
+In order to add some clarity to how we interpret Carbon's goals, we present these metrics to provide some key outcomes for each goal.

 ## Applications of these principles